WilliamCSA04/discord-aqua-bot/README.md

   SEPARATOR=" " # This is to separate every command pass to the bot with
 ```

-So, if you want to add your project, go to [your applications](https://discord.com/developers/applications) on discord, go to access your application, there you will find a `CLIENT ID`, this is only important if like me you want to run your bot command like this `@Aqua start`, to do it you must set your `PREFIX="<@!(CLIENT ID)> "` just replace `(CLIENT ID)` for your `CLIENT ID` number on discord. **PS: It is really important that blank at the end of prefix if you go this approch**.
+So, if you want to add your project, go to [your applications](https://discord.com/developers/applications) on discord, go to access your application, there you will find a `CLIENT ID`, this is only important if like me you want to run your bot command like this `@Aqua start`, to do it you must set your `PREFIX="<@!(CLIENT ID)> "` just replace `(CLIENT ID)` for your `CLIENT ID` number on discord. **PS: It is really important that blank at the end of prefix if you go for this approch**.
 Of couse, you can also choose a basic character like `!` to be your prefix.

 Your `TOKEN` is generated when you create your bot on your application.
 Go to your bot tab, create a bot or just copy the token it gave you and add as your `TOKEN`.